keu/docs/concepts/data-quality.md

 ### Example: SQL Check operators

-The example DAG below consists of 4 tasks:
+The example DAG includes the following tasks:

-- First, the`SQLColumnCheckOperator` is used to perform checks on several columns in the target table.
+- The`SQLColumnCheckOperator` performs checks on several columns in the target table.
-- Next, two `SQLTableCheckOperators` perform one check each.
+- Two `SQLTableCheckOperators` perform one check each.
 One operator checks several columns, while the other checks the entire table.
-- Finally, the `SQLCheckOperator` is used to make sure a categorical variable is set to one of 4 options.
+- The `SQLCheckOperator` makes sure a categorical variable is set to one of four options.

-While this example shows all the checks being written within the Python file defining the DAG, it is possible to modularize commonly used checks and SQL statements in separate files (for Astro CLI users, those files can be put into the `/include` directory).
+While this example shows all the checks being written within the Python file defining the DAG, it is possible to modularize commonly used checks and SQL statements in separate files.
+If you're using the Astro CLI, you can add the files to the `/include` directory.

 ```python
 from airflow import DAG